-Examples: Abraham leaving the promised land twice and also identifying his wife as his sister out of fear; Isaac following after the same examples as his father; Jacob tricking his brother out of the inheritance that God had intended for him; Joseph’s pride concerning his dream, knowing he was his father’s favorite, and him holding it over his brothers, understanding that he would be their deliver, but God choosing years in prison to cultivate his personality; Elijah running from Jezebel; Peter denying the Lord, then Pentecost.
+Examples: Abraham leaving the promised land twice and also identifying his wife as his sister out of fear; Isaac following after the same examples as his father; Jacob tricking his brother out of the inheritance that God had intended for him; Joseph’s pride concerning his dream, knowing he was his father’s favorite, and him holding it over his brothers, understanding that he would be their deliverer, but God choosing years in prison to cultivate his personality; Elijah running from Jezebel; Peter denying the Lord, then Pentecost.
 You will find that almost every hero of faith had back-sidled before they became those heroes of faith.

 It is sticking your hand in the fire that teaches you to respect the fire.
 It is sin that teaches you the value of obedience.

 Back to our study.
 We find this same understanding Of the word “believe” where James speaks about the devils believing and even fear, but are not saved because of their belief.

 “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
 (James 2:19)

 Why Then Use the Word Belief instead of the Word Faith in the Book of John